DeepankDixit/LangStream-WebBot/README.md

 1. Run the `app.py` file from the project directly using `streamlit run app.py`
 2. This will launch the app in your web browser.
 3. You can load multiple websites and click on Process.
-4. Once the processing is complete, you can ask questions in natural language about the websites.
+4. Once the processing is complete, you can ask questions about the websites in natural language.